 However, Jimís work as Chief Draftsman, Grade 1 was not soley confined to management duties.† He also had hands-on involvement in some major projects; a few of these are outlined below.

 Kongsberg GT 5000 scanner-plotter in Nat Mapís Belconnen office.

 Nat Mapís Special Projects Section in Queanbeyan between 1976 to 1981 included Claude King, Senior Surveyor; John Payne, Senior Research Officer; and Andrew Greenall, Principal Research Officer.

-One of the major projects the section worked on was assessment of tenders for Nat Mapís first flatbed scanner-plotter, a Kongsberg GT 5000.† A product of the Norwegian Kongsberg Group, the Kongsberg GT 5000 was then considered to be the state of the art for this equipment.† The GT 5000 was purchased in 1981 and installed in the Cameron Offices in May 1983.† Such was the versatility of this machine in this era, both the Royal Australian Survey Corps and the Royal Australian Navy Hydrographic Office also had Kongsberg GT 5000 plotters.
+One of the major projects the section worked on was assessment of tenders for Nat Mapís first flatbed scanner-plotter, a Kongsberg GT 5000.† A product of the Norwegian Kongsberg Group, the Kongsberg GT 5000 was then considered to be the state of the art for this equipment.† The GT 5000 was purchased in 1981 and installed in the C4 Offices in May 1983.† Such was the versatility of this machine in this era, both the Royal Australian Survey Corps and the Royal Australian Navy Hydrographic Office also had Kongsberg GT 5000 plotters.